material-motion/material-motion/specifications/runtime/performer.md

       function delegatedExecutionDidFinish(performer, token)
     }

 In English: the performer must implement a method that receives two functions.
-The first function declares that delegated work will begin and returns a token.
-The second function must be called once the delegated work has completed.
+Invoking the first function indicates that some unit of delegated work will begin.
+This function returns a token.
+The second function must be invoked once the delegated work has completed.
 Provide the token returned by the first function to this second function.

 <p style="text-align:center"><tt>/MVP</tt></p>